Glavo/japp/README.md

 ## Try it

-This project is still in its early stages, but we already have a working prototype.
+NOTE: This project is in its early stages.

-Note: The purpose of the current prototype is for exploration and verification, many important features have not yet been implemented.
+Some designs have been simplified for convenience, and they will be improved in the future.
-The current prototype only supports Java 9+, it will be compatible with Java 8 in the future.
+The japp file created so far should be used for testing only;
-Compatibility with Java 7 or earlier is not a goal.
+The format of japp files is not yet stable and is subject to change.

 To try this project, you first need to build it: